 When a contradiction is found for a query, the result is related in a readable format that ties the attack to a real-world scenario.
-This is done by using terminology to indicate how the attack could have been possible, such as through a man-in-the-middle on ephemeral keys.
+This is done by using terminology to indicate how the attack could have been possible.

 Friendly and Integrated Software

-Verifpal comes with a Visual Studio Code extension that offers syntax highlighting and, soon, live query verification within Visual Studio Code, allowing developers to obtain insights on their model as they are writing it.
+Verifpal comes with a Visual Studio Code extension that offers syntax highlighting, live query analysis, protocol diagram visualizations and more, allowing developers to obtain insights on their model as they are writing it.